delving/hub3/README.md

 Part of the design is to require as little external dependencies outside the compiled *Golang* binary as possible.

+**NOTE:** this is currently a work in progress and APIs can change between releases.

 ## Install

 Hub3 is written in Golang, so you have to setup your Golang environment first, see [Golang Installation].

-After that you can glone it from bitbucket:
+After that you can glone it from github:

     $ git clone git@github.com:delving/hub3.git $GOPATH/src/github.com/delving